Research Focus Forum: European Cultural Heritage

 The Research Focus Forum will continue on 2-3 November with a conference entitled The City in Time: Space, Culture and Heritage.

 This conference sets urban European heritage in focus and will highlight the rich cultural heritage of the host city.
 The evening of November 2nd offers a city walk which will present a visual display of conference themes.
 This event will be guided by the former UNESCO Chair on Sustainable Heritage and Environmental Management, Professor Geir Atle Ersland.
-Thereafter, research forum participants will be welcomed at our conference reception which will take place in one of the city’s prominent heritage centres.
+Thereafter, research forum participants will be welcomed at our conference reception which will take place in one of the city’s prominent heritage centres, the medieval royal hall, Håkon's Hall, the site of major national events during the Middle Ages.

 "The City in Time" brings together academics, policy makers, heritage managers and the public to develop solution-oriented conversations.
 To this end, the program offers ample space for questions, discussions and lively debate.
 We believe that this conference will serve as a model for how researchers can work with politicians and stakeholders in cultural heritage management so that together we can develop publicly engaged research projects and research-informed policies.